GiulioRossetti/cdlib/docs/reference/algorithms.rst

 ``CDlib`` implements basilar ensemble facilities to simplify the design of complex analytical pipelines requiring the instantiation of several community discovery algorithms.

-Learn how to (i) pool multiple algorithms on the same network, (ii) perform fitness-driven methods' parameter grid search, and (iii) combine the two in few lines of code.
+Learn how to (i) pool multiple algorithms on the same network, (ii) perform fitness-driven methods' parameter grid search, and (iii) combine the two in a few lines of code.

 .. toctree::